 With close to 850 learning sites in 200 communities offering over 4500 programs across the province, Ontario college programs offer diversity unmatched in Canada.
 As the demands of the workplace have evolved, so have the types of credentials being offered by the colleges.
 Most colleges are currently offering a variety of program types to suit the needs of both students and employers.

-Certificate programs require the completion of two semesters (or one year) of study, as approved by the Ministry of Training, Colleges and Universities.
+Certificate programs require the completion of two semesters (or one year) of study, as approved by the Ministry of Advanced Education and Skills Development.

-Regular diploma programs require the completion of at least four semesters (or two years) of study, as approved by the Ministry of Training, Colleges and Universities.
+Regular diploma programs require the completion of at least four semesters (or two years) of study, as approved by the Ministry of Advanced Education and Skills Development.
 An advanced diploma is granted after six semesters (three years) of study.

 Four-year college degree programs offer the best of both worlds: a solid foundation of theoretical knowledge and the practical skills to apply this knowledge in the real world.